jmkristian/pack-it-forms/README.md

 The code in integration.js inserts boilerplate and initializes data, without using a web server.

-The simplest way to start creating a new form is to copy an existing form.
+The easiest way to start creating a new form is to copy an existing form.
 Each form is a file named form-xx.html, containing HTML with some restrictions to allow the form to work smoothly with the code that implements pack-it-forms functionality.